KodariAI/kodaridocs/src/main/resources/docs/minecraft/configs/betonquest.md

 events to run	eventName1,event2		One or multiple events to run.
-Contains event names seperated by commas. delay	Keyword	without delay	The delay before the folder starts executing it's events. period	period:number	without delay	The time between each event of the folder. time unit	Keyword	Seconds	The unit of time to use for delay and period.
-Either ticks or minutes.
-Omit to use seconds. random	random:number	Disabled	Enables "random mode".
+Contains event names seperated by commas. delay	Keyword	without delay	The delay before the folder starts executing it's events. period	period:number	without delay	The time between each event of the folder. time unit	unit:unit	Seconds	The unit of time to use for delay and period.
+Either ticks, minutes or seconds. random	random:number	Disabled	Enables "random mode".
 Will randomly pick the defined amount of events . cancelOnLogout	Keyword	Disabled	If enabled, the folder will stop executing events if the player disconnects. cancelConditions	cancelConditions:cond1,cond2	Disabled	If enabled, the folder will stop executing events if the conditions are true.